mikehelland/openmedia.gallery/README.md

 # OpenMedia.Gallery

-OMG is a web server that stores "things".
+OMG is a file-sharing social-network with an emphasis on composability.

-Different types of things can be added together to make bigger things.
+OMG stores *things* that can be combined together to make bigger *things*.
 All of the content can be remixed and rearranged.

-See OMG and its apps in action: https://openmedia.gallery

 Watch: Composable Media on OMG
 https://www.youtube.com/watch?v=6bfpxGNvDHQ

+See OMG and its apps in action: https://openmedia.gallery

 ----